josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰️_valuation_of_the_muse_2025-09-13.md

 ---

-**Actions:** *Give the selkie her skin back; do not fristrate her when she reaches for her own skin; return that which was never yours to take.*
+**Actions:** Give the selkie her skin back; do not frustrate her when she reaches for her own skin; return that which was never yours to take.

 ---